facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Mapping Colors

-An often recommended approach for mapping colors is to compress the chroma while in the Lch color space (overly simplified).
+The recommended approach for fitting/mapping a color is to compress the chroma while in the Lch color space (overly simplified).
 This is the approach that our reference ([`colorjs`](https://colorjs.io/)) chose, so we ported it over here as well.

-In this example, we will take the color `#!color lch(100% 50 75)`, which is out of the sRGB gamut, and fit it.
-After fitting, we get a color that can now be rendered in the sRGB color space:
+In this example, we will take the color `#!color lch(100% 50 75)`.
+LCH's gamut is technically unbounded, but if we try to fit it in the sRGB gamut, as noted earlier, it is outside the narrow gamut of sRGB.
+So, using the `fit` method, and specifying `srgb` as the target color space, the color will changed to `#!color lch(99.437% 5.219 99.729)` which now fits into the sRGB color gamut.

-If desired we can force the color in gamut via the `fit` method.
-By doing this, we get a color we can render in the sRGB color space: `#!color lch(99.437% 5.219 99.729)`.

 ```pycon3
 >>> Color("lch(100% 50 75)").fit("srgb").to_string()